FredServices/Adapt/README.md

 # Adapt
 The Open-Source base of all FS Operating Systems.
-Created by the FS OSDT.
+Maintained by the FS OSDT.